scarborough-courtney/ohimanual/conceptual/ohi-concguide.txt

 ###Combining Categories

-The OHI Toolbox calculates pressures in five ecological pressure categories (pollution, habitat destruction, fishing pressure, species pollution, and climate change) and one social pressure category.
+The software of the **OHI Toolbox** calculates pressures in five ecological pressure categories (pollution, habitat destruction, fishing pressure, species pollution, and climate change) and one social pressure category.
 The reason behind the ecological categories is to avoid hidden weighting (e.g. overrepresentation of pressures for which there is more data).
 For example, in the global assessment there were many pollution datasets available, but few distinct habitat destruction datasets.
 If we simply averaged the scores of each individual stressor, pollution scores would have a greater influence on the results (stronger weight) due to the relative higher availability of measurements of various pollutants.
 Instead, aggregating by pressure categories ensures that different stressor types influence the score based on ranks.
 Nonetheless, the scores are combined in a cumulative way within each category to account for the fact that multiple stressors within a category have a cumulative impact that is greater than if only one of the stressors were present.
 The resulting scores for the five ecological categories are averaged to produce a single ecological pressures score.
 This score is then averaged with the social pressures score to produce the final overall pressure score.

 A similar combination method occurs for the resilience layers in the OHI Toolbox.

 ##**Understand the Philosophy Behind the Framework**

 Before conducting your own assessment it is important that you understand the philosophy behind the Index.
-In order to do so, one must carefully read through the methods, a copy of which can be found [here](www.oceanhealthindex.org/About/Methods/).
-We have also created a conceptual guide and training manual which can be found [here](www.ohi-science.org).
+In order to do so, one must carefully read through the methods, a copy of which can be found [at the Ocean Health Index website.](www.oceanhealthindex.org/About/Methods/).
+We have also created a conceptual guide and training manual which can be found [at OHI-Science.org](www.ohi-science.org).

 Below are several documents and materials that we have also created to support this important step.